-ABM enables B2B tech content marketing to deliver sales enablement and support cross selling in a slightly different way.
+ABM enables B2B tech content marketing to deliver sales enablement and support crossselling in a slightly different way.
 It’s a method through which tech marketers can move away from mass broadcast mode to a more customised approach, engaging key prospects with relevant, personalised content.
-Done right, ABM demonstrates value and understanding, developing a relationship with the prospect and paving the way for progression and further in-depth conversations.
+When done right, ABM demonstrates value and a deep understanding of prospects needs, helping to develop a relationship with the prospect and paving the way for progression and further in-depth conversations to take place.

-ABM should not be done via an anonymous ‘corporate’ account: it needs to come from an individual to work effectively.
-However, getting sales folk or senior management to commit to marketing is notoriously challenging, so, here are some really pragmatic tips for content marketers looking to take their first steps into ABM…
+One golden rule to remember is that ABM should not be done via an anonymous ‘corporate’ account: it needs to come from an individual to work effectively.
+Remember, personalisation is at the very core of ABM.
+However, getting sales team members or senior management to commit to marketing is notoriously challenging.
+So, we’ve included some pragmatic tips for content marketers looking to take their first steps into ABM:

-- Find those champions: Identify those champions within your sales organisation who will serve as early adopters and embrace the principles of ABM.
-They’re usually the ones more receptive and open to new ideas, sales techniques and social media.
-Think about deploying a pilot with them, starting with around five to ten key prospects.
-Make sure you track the results of the pilot so you can inspire the next wave of users based on those learnings.
+Identify those members within your sales organisation who will serve as early adopters and embrace the principles of ABM.
+Your champions are usually the ones more receptive and open to new ideas, sales techniques, and social media channels.
+Think about deploying a pilot project with them, starting with around five to ten key prospects and work upwards from there.
+Make sure you track the results of the pilot so you can finetune the process as you go and then inspire the next wave of users based on those initial learnings.

-- Get a bank of content ready and available to share: Repurpose previously available content into conveniently ‘sharable’ form factors that your team can use without spending too much time and effort reworking them.
-In recent weeks, I’ve seen a few nifty apps that can be installed on smartphones, that allow this content to be personalised and shared conveniently with just the click of a button.
-But remember that just blasting out pre-packaged content is counterproductive: make sure the content you’re sending out is highly relevant and speaks to the target’s pain points.
+Reduce the time and effort spent creating new content.
+Repurpose content into conveniently ‘sharable’ form factors that your team can use.
+There are inumeral apps that can be installed on smartphones that allow this content to be personalised and shared easily across platforms with just the click of a button, like Hootsuite and Buffer.
+However, a new smarter generation of platforms is on the rise, offering greater functionality than ever before.
+This blog looks at some of the top social media tools that promise to save you hours on a weekly basis.
+But remember, blasting out generic pre-packaged content is counterproductive: make sure the content you’re sending out is highly relevant and speaks to the target’s pain points and of course, addresses them too.

-ABM is a slow burner and will only work if you’ve already proved your value as a company that has a useful point of view and are generous with expertise, as the prelude to further engagement.
+ABM is a slow burner and will only work if you’ve already proved your value, addressed specific pain points and demonstrated insightful thought leadership, as the prelude to further engagement.

-Does this sound of interest to you?
-Get in touch and we can catch up over coffee to discuss how ABM can help you better achieve your sales goals.
+If you’re looking to implement ABM into your content marketing strategy, then get in touch at: [email protected] and we can catch up over coffee to discuss how Isoline can help you better achieve your sales goals.